Skip to main content

 The final file changed above is the MaterialIcons-Regular.otf font file, which can happen if your app uses more or fewer icons from the Dart code.
 Flutter will automatically "tree shake" your fonts, so if you don't use an icon in your Dart code, it will not be included in the final app.
 You can disable this behavior with --no-tree-shake-icons at the risk of increasing your app size.
 This type of warning will also go away once we add [https://github.com/shorebirdtech/shorebird/issues/318](asset patching).

-I see a The release artifact contains native changes warning when running shorebird patch, even though I haven't changed Swift/Objective-C/Kotlin/Java code
+I see a Your app contains native changes warning when running shorebird patch, even though I haven’t changed Swift/Objective-C/Kotlin/Java code

 The shorebird patch command will print a warning if it detects changes to files in your compiled app that correspond to native code changes (.dex files on Android, files in the Runner.app directory on iOS).
 This does not always mean that your patch will not work, but because shorebird cannot be sure that the changes are safe, and because shorebird can't patch non-Dart code, it prints a warning.